microsoft/fast/specs/template.md

 ### Prior Art/Examples

-*Screenshots and/or links to existing, canonical or exemplary implementations of the component.*
+*Screenshots and/or links to existing, canonical, or exemplary implementations of the component.*

 ---